arcprotocol/arcprotocol/README.md

 **ARC (Agent Remote Communication)** is a communication standard between agents for multi-agent systems.
 The protocol enables hosting multiple agent types on a single endpoint with agent-level routing via `requestAgent` and `targetAgent` fields, and provides workflow tracing capabilities.

-### Post-Quantum End-to-End Encryption
+> [!IMPORTANT]

-ARC Protocol implements post-quantum end-to-end encryption using hybrid TLS (X25519Kyber768), combining classical elliptic curve cryptography with NIST-standardized Module-Lattice-Based Key Encapsulation Mechanism (ML-KEM, FIPS 203).
-This hybrid approach provides protection against both current and future quantum computing attacks.
+> **Quantum-Resistant Security**: ARC Protocol implements post-quantum end-to-end encryption using hybrid TLS (X25519Kyber768), combining classical elliptic curve cryptography with NIST-standardized Module-Lattice-Based Key Encapsulation Mechanism (ML-KEM, FIPS 203).
+This provides protection against both current and future quantum computing attacks.

 > For an overview of the ARC ecosystem and our vision, visit our [main GitHub organization page](https://github.com/arcprotocol).